LeDuyNg/CMPE-131-Team-2-FOODpApp/readme.md

 - Users can delete their own recipes.
 - Users can rate a recipe from 1 to 5 stars.
 - Users can leave comments on a recipe.
+- User is able to delete their profile and all of their recipes will be auto-deleted.
 ---

 ## 🖥️ Installation and Setup